 There will also be the premiere of the new film made by the Architecture Centre as part of Homes for Heroes 100 and a reading by Vanessa Kisuule (Bristol City Poet) of her poem for the centenary of the Addison Oak in Sea Mills.

-The event will be chaired and introduced by Councillor Paul Smith (Cabinet Member with responsibility for Housing, Bristol City Council).
+The event will be introduced by Councillor Paul Smith (Cabinet Member with responsibility for Housing, Bristol City Council) and chaired by Alex Marsh (University of Bristol).

 This event is part of Homes for Heroes 100, a year-long programme run by Bristol City Council, Festival of Ideas and Bristol Cultural Development Partnership in association with Local Learning, Knowle West Media Centre, Sea Mills 100 and the Architecture Centre.
 It marks the centenary of the Addison Act, which introduced the modern council estate, and looks at the past, present and future of council housing.
 Activity is taking place across Bristol, especially in Hillfields, Sea Mills and Knowle West, and includes community projects, history projects, walking tours, exhibitions, new books and art works.
 It is funded by Arts Council England, Bristol City Council, Historic England (through their Heritage Schools Initiative) and the National Lottery Heritage Fund.